Layered Canned Sardine Salad (Iwashi)

 1. Step 1:

-How to make a salad from canned iwashi?
-Prepare the necessary products.
+How do you make a salad from canned iwashi?
+Gather your ingredients.

 2. Step 2:

-Open the canned food, remove the ivasi from the liquid.
-You can cut the fish into pieces, or you can just mash it with a fork.
+Open the cans and lift the sardines out of the oil.
+You can cut the fish into pieces or just mash it with a fork.

 3. Step 3: